8 Keys to Choosing the Best Merchandise for Your Retail Store

 Brand Name Acceptance

 Some brands that you’re inclined to carry, even if popular, may hurt your store.
-Customers may not accept the brands, so determine if the brand will fit with the others that customers do like.
+Customers may not accept the brands, to determine if the brand will fit with the others that customers do like.
 Don’t put all the power in the hands of the customers, though.
 Sometimes customers may be asking for it, but the brand may not be good for your store for other reasons, and carrying it will hurt you.
 Plus, many brands are fads - meaning their popularity is short lived.
 Making your store about this brand means you have a shelf life as well.

 Easy to Reorder

-Has the vendor made the reordering process easy?
-Or is it to difficult to navigate?
-Do you have to order everything you need in the first order you place?
 Thoroughly understand the availability and operational processes of the vendor so you can prepare for future orders and set yourself up for success.
 Consider vendors who have "at once" merchandise available.
 These are goods that the vendor guarantees to keep in stock for you and replenish quickly.
 By focusing on these products, you can have a broader assortment with less on-hand inventory.

 Vendor Deliver & Partner